 Agile Marketing requires Lean/Agile Leadership

-Agile Marketing tries to bring back this effectiveness, speed, fun and focus of the small startup regardless of your organization size.
+Agile Marketing tries to bring back this effectiveness, speed, fun, and focus of the small startup regardless of your organization’s size.
 We create autonomous agile marketing teams that are empowered to make local decisions aligned with achieving their goals while doing what’s right for the overall brand.
 This only works if we:

 - build the right competence by hiring the right people and encouraging them to master their domain and giving them the space to learn and improve

-- create high clarity by sharing the business context, our vision, constraints.
+- create high clarity by sharing the business context, our vision, and constraints.

 This autonomy and new structure don’t mean there’s no need for marketing managers/directors of course.
 It does mean changes in their focus e.g. on things like hiring and nurturing great marketers and providing clear and meaningful mission/purpose.

 Do you really need to SCALE Agile Marketing?

 If you believe you have good reasons to transform your Marketing organization towards Agile, AND you believe you have a trigger event that can enable a real transformation, your next step is to figure out whether you need some Scaled Agile Marketing approach.

 Scaling isn’t automatically a function of the number of people in the marketing organization.
 It’s more about how many marketers need to work together as part of one customer journey/experience.